-- Did the patient feel he or she was given appropriate time and attention with care team?
+- Do patients feel they’re given appropriate time and attention with the Care Team?

-- Are procedures and medical conditions adequately explained?
+- Are procedures and medical processes adequately explained?

 - What patient engagement initiatives do we offer that create a better patient experience?

-- Were service requests met accurately and in a timely manner?
+- Are service requests met accurately and in a timely manner?